wookiehangover/sambreed-dev/src/content/wiki/sports/trail-running/gear.md

 _Active_

 - New Balance [Fresh Foam 1080v12](https://www.newbalance.com/pd/fresh-foam-x-1080v12/M1080V12-MPS.html) - This is my main shoe.
 I vow to put at least 500 miles on every pair before retirement.
 - New Balance SuperComp Trainer - This is my _other_ main shoe.
-It's speedier and springy-er than the 1080.
+It's speedier and springy-er than the 1080 and features a carbon plate.
+Most importantly, this is a supershoe that comes in wide sizes.
+My next marathon will be in a pair of these.
 - Hoka One One Speed Goat - This is my go-to trail running shoe.
 I'm on my 4th pair already.
 I dabbled around with other wide-sized trail shoes but this is the one that's given me the most comfortable miles.

 _Retired_